shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

    ![](../media/lab-04/21042025(12).png)

-Connection is established and you can view the data in the preview panel.
+Connection is established, and you can view the data in the preview panel.
 Feel free to navigate through the Applied Steps of the queries.
 Basically, the Suppliers query has the details of suppliers and SupplierCategories, as the name implies this table has all the supplier